evanshlom/AgentForecast/README.md

 # Supply Chain Forecast AI Agent

-AI-powered time series forecasting demo using Claude Sonnet 3.5 to modify supply chain forecasts through natural language.
-Track steel, wood, and glass demand with real-time adjustments via chat.
+Adjust forecasts in real-time by chatting with an LLM.
+Agentic Forecast React App.
+Tell the chatbot what changes you want to make to the supply chain forecast for a manufacturing company purchasing steel, wood, and glass 30 days into the future.

 ## Demo Instructions